CatChenal/DU-event-transcript-demo/2021/05-cat-chenal-foo-foo.md

 truth is that dark plays so nicely with the entire pi data ecosystem so as we'll see if you want to write dash code for
 data frames dash data frames it really mimics your Pandas code same with numpy same with scikit-learn OK and the other
 thing is dark essentially runs the Python code under the hood so your mental model of what's happening is actually
-corresponds to the code being being executed OK now I'd like to pass over to James but it looks like he's disappeared
+corresponds to the code being executed OK now I'd like to pass over to James but it looks like he's disappeared
 again I'm still here if you can hear me I've just turned my camera off oh yeah OK great I'm gonna turn my camera
-hopefully that will help yeah and I might do do the same for bandwidth bandwidth issues so if if you want to jump in and
+hopefully that will help yeah and I might do the same for bandwidth issues so if if you want to jump in and
 and talk about dark at a high level I'm sharing my screen and we can scroll through yeah that sounds great so that's
 sort of a nutshell you can think of it as being composed of two main well components the first we call collections these
 are the user interfaces that you use to actually construct a computation you would like to compute in parallel or on